bleichroeder/RabbitHutch/README.md

 });
 ```
 #### Using a Publisher
-The ```IRabbitPublisherFactory``` can then be injected and used to access any of your registered publishers by name/type.
+The ```IRabbitPublisherFactory``` is injected and used to access any of your registered publishers by name/type.
 ```
 [ApiController]
 [Route("[controller]")]